martinsndifon/alx-low_level_programming/0x0F-function_pointers/README.md

-This repository contains practice files on function pointers in C
+This directory contains practice files on function pointers in C